mczub/xiv-strat-board/README.md

 This package works in both Node.js and browsers.
 It uses `pako` for zlib compression, which is browser-compatible.

+## Special Thanks

+Special thanks to @MinhP for reverse engineering work on the share code format and @ennea for an [awesome viewer implementation](https://ennea.github.io/ffxiv-strategy-board-viewer/).

 ## License

 MIT